The Importance of Business Research for Your Firm: Top 10 Questions to Drive Growth & Profitability

 Think about that for a minute.
 Faster growth and more profit.
 Sounds pretty appealing.

 The first question is usually around what kind of research to do and how it might help grow your firm.
 I’ve reflected on the kinds of questions we’ve asked when doing research for our professional services clients and how the process has impacted their strategy and financial results.
+There are a number of types of research that your firm can use, including:

 The result is this list of the top 10 research questions that can drive firm growth and profitability: